tardate/LittleArduinoProjects/Radio/SolderSmokeDCRX/README.md

 ## Preparing a base

-I used a LasterCutter to make an engraved base for the project at the [library](../../Equipment/NLB/LionsforgeCraftlaser/).
+I used a laser cutter to make an engraved base for the project at the [library](../../Equipment/NLB/LionsforgeCraftlaser/).

 * composed with Affinity Designer [base.afdesign](./assets/base.afdesign)
 * finalised for cutting with Inkscape: [base-inkscape.svg](./assets/base-inkscape.svg)